imjoseangel/microservice-arquitecture/README.md

 ### 1.9 Future Contingencies

-We have different dependencies for this project and some are critical to the security the Framework.
+We have different dependencies for this project and some are critical to the security the Framework, defined under the [Conclusion Section](#4-conclusion).

+- Oauth and RBAC Definition and implementation
+- POD and Container Security Definition
+- API Gateway Definition
+- Networking Definition
+- Cache Management
+- Self-Service for Infrastructure
-- Password Management
+- Cost Management
-- Good Knowledge of Variables and Patterns to avoid code repetition (Documentation and Best Practices)

 ## 2. Design Guidelines